 Mark's experience is a perfect cautionary tale for the artist just starting out.
 You're going to be tempted to dive right in and try and rack up those page likes, video views and song streams.
 You're not going to feel like you're a real artist until you have some social capital to wave in peoples' faces.
 And, soon enough, you'll realise that this really isn't as easy as simply uploading your content and waiting for the magic to happen.

-The frustration you feel at seemingly being unable to move the needle will no doubt send you into a frenzied fact-finding mission, and the fruits of those google searches will yield promises such as 'Grow Your Follower Count Instantly!' and '100% Real, Definitely Not Fake Fans Waiting For You!'
+The frustration you feel at seemingly being unable to move the needle will no doubt send you into a frenzied fact-finding mission, and the fruits of those google searches will yield promises such as 'Grow Your Follower Count Instantly!' and '100% Real, Definitely Not Fake Fans For You!'

 The thing is, yes, you can buy Spotify streams and Insta followers and YouTube subs, but what are they if they don't lead to meaningful audience interaction?
 'Vanity, all is vanity,' as Mark would later lament about his botched attempt at becoming a published author.
 Vanity metrics might make you look the part, but anyone with half a brain will be able to scratch beneath the surface and see it's all just smoke and mirrors.
 Buying social validation is the equivalent to kitting yourself out in that stupidly expensive gym gear everyone's spending their money on now because one of the Kardashians said 'this is alright innit', paying for a membership at your local leisure centre, and then sitting in the cafe wondering when the pounds are going to start falling off.
-In the end, everyone will realise that it's all just an act, and you'll look like a prick.
+In the end, everyone will realise that it's all just an act, and you'll look like a buffoon.

 The only thing you should ever be worried about (assuming you can produce solid content and are actually, y'know, talented) is cultivating meaningful connections with your audience.
-Just one paying customer is worth a thousand page likes, because at this stage in your career, that customer is your sole investor.
+Just one paying customer is worth a thousand page likes, because at this stage in your career, that one customer is your sole investor.

 Focus on your audience, and not on how many 1s and 0s are displaying on your particular little bit of html.
 The true metric of success is how many people would be willing to support you with meaningful actions that actually make your ambition possible, not the number of people dropping high fives and fire emojis all over the place.